OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 # Domain Annotation
 Some important domains (ankyrin and tetratricopeptide repeats) are not annotated as thoroughly or completely by bakta as desired.
-Consequently we are implementing an alternative approach for the annotation of these features.
+Consequently we are implementing an alternative approach for the annotation of these domains.

 ## Structure of Domain Annotation Code
 1. Parsing gbff files from bakta to faa files containing locus_tag and sequence information
-2. hmmersearch to identify the presence of these domains
+2. hmmersearch to identify the presence of tprs or anks domains
 3. Parsing hmmer output
 4. Adding this information back into the gbff files

-These 4 scripts are linked by [domain_annotation.sh](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/domain_annotation_package/scripts/domain_annotation.sh) which requires all files from the domain_annotation_package directory (excluding test) in the positions they are currently found in, and correct packages installed (see [environment.yml](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/domain_annotation_package/environment.yml)).
+These 4 scripts are linked by [domain_annotation.sh](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/domain_annotation_package/scripts/domain_annotation.sh) which requires all files from the domain_annotation_package directory (excluding test directory) in the positions they are currently found in, and correct packages installed (see [environment.yml](https://github.com/OKyne1/ot_genome_project/blob/main/2_annotation_scripts/domain_annotation/domain_annotation_package/environment.yml)).
 The command line usage is then: `bash domain_annotaiton.sh <gbff files>`

 ## Parsing gbff files to faa files
 hmmersearch requires a .faa file input.
 To produce this, gbff files from bakta were converted to .faa files with the locus tag as the header.